 What we didn’t like about the E is the display.
-If you don’t have a perfect vision, you might have trouble checking the screen from a distance.
+If you don’t have perfect vision, you might have trouble checking the screen from a distance.
 The size of the E is a bit smaller compared to the original Nest thermostat.

 6. Mobile Application

 Nest Thermostats are mainly controlled using the mobile application.
-So it’s essential for the company to have a functional, reliable and a straightforward mobile application.
+So it’s essential for the company to have a functional, reliable and straightforward mobile application.